soumilshah1995/Evaluating-Which-Python-library-is-Best-suitable-for-Bulk-insert-into-Aurora-Postgres-SQL-Speed-Co/README.md

 #### Authors

 ###### Soumil Nitin Shah
-* I earned a Bachelor of Science in Electronic Engineering and a double master’s in electrical and Computer Engineering.
-I have extensive expertise in developing scalable and high-performance software applications in Python.
-I have a YouTube channel where I teach people about Data Science, Machine learning, Elastic search, and AWS.
-I work as a Data Engineer  Lead at Jobtarget where I spent most of my time developing Ingestion Framework and creating microservices and scalable architecture on AWS

 ###### Hari Om Dubey(Consultant Software Engineer, Python developer)
-* I earned a Bachelor of Science in Electronic Engineering and a double master’s in Electrical and Computer Engineering.
-I have extensive expertise in developing scalable and high-performance software applications in Python.
-I have a YouTube channel where I teach people about Data Science, Machine learning, Elastic search, and AWS.
-I work as data collection and processing Team Lead at Jobtarget where I spent most of my time developing Ingestion Framework and creating microservices and scalable architecture on AWS.
-I have worked with a massive amount of data which includes creating data lakes (1.2T) optimizing data lakes query by creating a partition and using the right file format and compression.
-I have also developed and worked on a streaming application for ingesting real-time streams data via kinesis and firehose to elastic search

 ###### Overview:
 * Amazon Aurora PostgreSQL is a fully managed, PostgreSQL–compatible, and ACID–compliant relational database engine that combines the speed, reliability, and manageability of Amazon Aurora with the simplicity and cost-effectiveness of open-source databases.
 Aurora PostgreSQL is a drop-in replacement for PostgreSQL and makes it simple and cost-effective to set up, operate, and scale your new and existing PostgreSQL deployments, thus freeing you to focus on your business and applications.
 In this I wanted to test various python libraries for speed and performance and present the findings with community